LouisBarranqueiro/reapop/docs/api.md

 ##### index.js file

 It is the core of the theme.
 This file contains all CSS class names which will be used by Reapop.
 It's the link between your style and Reapop.

+**Why use this file instead of declare all class names directly in the Reapop module and import only a CSS file?** :

+- to limit the coupling between the theme and Reapop module
+- to ease the update to a newer version of Reapop
+- to be able to use local class name (webpack option) or customize class names

 Important rules when you customize or create your own theme :
 - DON'T edit property name of any object because each property name is used by React components of Reapop.
 If you change one of these, it will not work.